 What are the consequences of sexual harassment?

 The consequences of sexual harassment in the workplace are potentially destructive: a high turnover of staff, poor staff morale, and poor productivity are just some of the effects that such conduct can have on a business if it’s not dealt with.
 Further, cases of sexual harassment may end up in the Employment Tribunal.
-This is costly, time-consuming and a Public Relations nightmare for a business and could seriously damage a business’ reputation.
-If one of your employees has credibly been accused of sexual harassment in the workplace then it may be worth entering into a compromise agreement with them to prevent All of these factors need to be taken into consideration.
+This is costly, time-consuming, and a potential Public Relations nightmare for a business and could seriously damage a business’ reputation.